rbignon/woob/docs/source/guides/module.rst

 Browser
 *******

-Most of modules use a class derived from :class:`PagesBrowser <weboob.browser.browsers.PagesBrowser>` or :class:`LoginBrowser <weboob.browser.browsers.LoginBrowser>` (for authenticated websites) to interact with a website or :class:`APIBrowser <weboob.browser.browsers.APIBrowser>` to interact with an API.
+Most of modules use a class derived from :class:`~weboob.browser.browsers.PagesBrowser` or :class:`~weboob.browser.browsers.LoginBrowser` (for authenticated websites) to interact with a website or :class:`~weboob.browser.browsers.APIBrowser` to interact with an API.

 Edit ``browser.py``::